jeffschoonover416/jeffschoonover.dev-source/posts/2020/11/html-summary-details-tags-list.md

 ---
-title: Create a dropdown list with just HTML!
+title: Create a dropdown list with just HTML
 description: Show/hide content in the details tag by clicking on the summary tag!
 This gives some dynamic content to your page without needing javascript.
 published: true
 author: 'Jeff Schoonover'